-Under Alberta Energy Regulator's Directive 071 (Section 10) WCSS Oil Spill Cooperative members (duty holders) must have a representative attend the annual training exercise in the Cooperative where that member has operations.
-Exemption criteria allows for the duty holder to have a representative attend an exercise in another area or complete a recognized oil spill response program provided that the duty holder that chooses the exemption notifies the appropriate Cooperative Area Administrator.
-WCSS is responsible for tracking exercise attendance, and provides a list of non-compliant duty holders at year end for AER follow-up as well as for lead regulators in Northeast British Columbia (BC Energy Regulator).
+Under Alberta Energy Regulator's Directive 071 (Section 10) WCSS Oil Spill Cooperative members (licensees) must have a representative attend the annual training exercise in the Cooperative where that member has operations.
+Exemption criteria allows for the licensee to have a representative attend an exercise in another area or complete a recognized oil spill response program provided that the licensee that chooses the exemption notifies the appropriate Cooperative Area Administrator.
+WCSS is responsible for tracking exercise attendance, and provides a list of non-compliant licensees at year end for AER follow-up as well as for lead regulators in Northeast British Columbia (BC Energy Regulator).
 ARC must complete the training exercise report summary within 30 days following the training exercise and make it available to the AER upon request for a period of two years following each training exercise.